robertorcosta/azure-docs.pt-br/articles/network-watcher/diagnose-vm-network-routing-problem-cli.md

   --generate-ssh-keys
 ```

 A VM demora alguns minutos para criar.
-Não continue com as etapas restantes até que a VM seja criada e a CLI retorne a saída.
+Não continue com as etapas restantes até que a VM seja criada e a saída de retorno do Azure CLI.

 ## <a name="test-network-communication"></a>Testar comunicação de rede